Nikunj2311/Calculator/README.md

 # Calculator

-A simple calculator application built with [Your Language/Framework] (e.g. Java, Python, JavaScript, etc.) that performs basic arithmetic operations.
+A simple calculator application built with kotlin that performs basic arithmetic operations.

 ---